nogibjj/Vishesh_Gupta_Mini_Project_1/README.md

 - Requirements.txt specify the library requirements to run the code
 - .devcointainer has a .json file and a Dockerfile

-# Approach Take to solve the assignment:
+# Approach taken to solve the assignment:

 - We first clone the public repository that was created
 - Using mkdir and touch we create the necessary files required for obtaining the framework